 "Central leader" produces a taller tree, allowing a larger harvest and more shade.
 A central branch becomes dominant, and the lower scaffolding branches are chosen to grow evenly below and around the leader.

-Once the system is decided upon, pruning should be done in February or March after severe winter weather is over.
-Never prune on a wet day as fungal disease spores are spread by water.
+Pruning should be done in February or March after severe winter weather is over.
+Never prune on a wet day, as fungal disease spores are spread by water.
 Tools should be sharp, of high quality, so that cuts will be clean (not tearing the wood jaggedly).

 Cuts, made at a lateral outward-facing bud, are called heading back, and encourage growth in a specific direction.
 Each bud allowed to remain will swell into growth, ultimately becoming a branch.
 This determines which way growth proceeds.
 It is important to cut just above the bud, leaving only ¼ inch.
-Otherwise, a dead stub will develop which is unsightly and may allow entrance of disease.
+Otherwise, an unsightly dead stub will develop which may allow entrance of disease.

 Resist the urge to spray pesticides on your fruit trees since beneficial insects will be destroyed before pollination can occur.
 Bees are an integral part of the life cycle of flower to fruit.
-Now is the time to spray the entire tree with dormant oil to suffocate over-wintering pests, but don´t spray when temperatures are below 40 degrees
+However, now is the time to spray the entire tree with dormant oil to suffocate over-wintering pests, but don't spray when temperatures are below 40 degrees.

 Julie Segerstrom has been a Master Gardener since 1996.
 She has had practice pruning both fruit trees and roses.
 Master Gardeners would like to invite you to Open Garden Day which is 10:00 am to 1:00 on Saturday, February 1.
 Presentations on Fruit Tree Pruning, Rose Pruning, and Soil Preparation for Spring Vegetable Gardens will start at 10:30.
 Tuolumne Master Gardener Demonstration Garden is located on 251 So.
 Barretta Str., Sonora (Cassina Alternative High School Campus).